McDavid leads Oilers past Maple Leafs 6-4

 UNIONDALE, N.Y.
 (AP) — Semyon Varlamov stopped 32 shots against his former team, earning his second shutout of the season and leading the Islanders to the win.

-Anders Lee scored for New York, which had lost two in a row and five of seven overall.
+Anders Lee scored for New York, which had lost five of seven overall and four straight at Nassau Coliseum.

 Varlamov got his 27th career shutout in his first matchup with the Avalanche since signing a four-year deal with the Islanders last summer.

-Philipp Francouz, had 32 saves for Colorado, which had won two in a row.
+Philipp Francouz had 32 saves for Colorado, which had won two in a row.

 JETS 3, CANADIENS 2